The Channel Islands

 The Channel Islands are situated in the English Channel, off the coast of France, near the Cherbourg peninsula.
 The two largest islands are Jersey and Guernsey.
 Guernsey is the main constituent of the Bailiwick of Guernsey, which also includes, amongst others, the islands of Alderney and Sark.

-The Channel Islands are possessions of the Crown of England and their people consider themselves British, however they do not form part of the United Kingdom.
-Since 933 the Islands formed part of the Duchy of Normandy but they became dependencies of the British Crown in 1066, when the Duke of Normandy became King of England.
+The Channel Islands are possessions of the Crown of England and their people consider themselves British, however they do not form part of the United Kingdom or the European Union.

 All of the United Kingdom clearing banks have branches in the Islands and many other banks from all over the world also have representation.
 There is no exchange control in Guernsey and currencies are freely transferable.
 The local currency is the pound sterling.

 Today the States of Guernsey is responsible for domestic affairs, its economy and tax regime.
 Guernsey enjoys full fiscal autonomy in tax and regulatory matters.
 As a Crown Dependency, the Island's ties to the UK are through the Crown rather than the British Parliament, where Guernsey has no representation.
 The Lieutenant Governor is Her Majesty's personal representative and official channel of communication between the Crown and the UK Government and Guernsey.